zero-meta/EasyClangComplete/README.md

 All the commands of this plugin start with `EasyClangComplete:` and should be self explanatory.
 Open an issue if they are not.

+### Key Bindings ###
+EasyClangComplete provides several default key bindings listed [here](Default.sublime-keymap).
+Modify or create your own bindings by editing your Sublime Key Binding preferences to run a command listed in [this file](Default.sublime-commands).
+For example, to show a popup with info about the currently selected symbol, add this to your key bindings:

+`{ "keys": ["ctrl+i"], "command": "ecc_show_popup_info" },`

 ## Settings ##

 Please see the default settings [file](EasyClangComplete.sublime-settings)